Minimal genera of open 4-manifolds: Minimal genus at infinity

-\item[(b)] One can define an analog of $G_\infty$ using ${\rm H}^\leftarrow_3$ in place of $\Hinf$ and minimizing the first Betti numbers of the resulting sequences of 3-manifolds.
-This was discussed in \cite{BG} in the case where $X=R$ is an exotic $\R^4$, using the generator of ${\rm H}^\leftarrow_3(R)\cong\Z$.
-This {\em engulfing index}, denoted $e(R)$, is bounded below by Taylor's invariant from \cite{T}.
-(For a simpler definition of the Taylor invariant on exotic $\R^4$'s, see Definition~9.4.19 of \cite{GS}.
-This inequality follows by considering the double of the compact 4-manifold enclosed by a given 3-manifold, and generalizes to all open spin 4-manifolds $R$ with $b_2=0$.)
-For large exotic $\R^4$'s (those with a compact subset $K$ not smoothly embedding in $S^4$) Taylor's invariant is frequently nontrivial, but it seems a good conjecture that $e(R)$ is always infinite in this case.
-(A safer conjecture bypassing the 4-dimensional smooth Poincar\'e Conjecture is obtained by also requiring $K$ not to embed in any exotic $S^4$.)
+\item[(b)] One can define an analog of $G_\infty$ using ${\rm H}^\leftarrow_3$ in place of $\Hinf$ and minimizing the first Betti numbers of the resulting sequences of 3--manifolds.
+This was discussed from a different viewpoint in \cite{BG} in the case where $X=R$ is an exotic $\R^4$, using the generator of ${\rm H}^\leftarrow_3(R)\cong\Z$.
+This {\em engulfing index}, denoted $e(R)$, is bounded below by Taylor's invariant.
+For large exotic $\R^4$'s (those with a compact subset $K$ not smoothly embedding in $S^4$) Taylor's invariant is frequently nontrivial, but it seems a good conjecture that $e(R)$ is always infinite in this case (except possibly for punctured exotic 4--spheres).
 For small exotic $\R^4$'s (those that are not large), there are examples with $e(R)\le 1$ \cite{BG}, but Taylor's invariant always vanishes and there are no known lower bounds on $e(R)$. \end{Remarks}